 Somehow, the mortality rate varies from developed nations to the developing one.
-In the developing nations, the cervical cancer is supposed to be the 2nd most common cause of death, whereas, the cervical cancer is ranked as the 12th most common cancer in women.
-According to the American Cancer Society, each year, around 12,000 American women gets affected from the cervical cancer.
+In the developing nations, cervical cancer is supposed to be the 2nd most common cause of death, whereas, cervical cancer is ranked as the 12th most common cancer in women.
+According to the American Cancer Society, each year, around 12,000 American women get affected by cervical cancer.
 But, the death ratio is very much higher in the developing nations.
 About 370,000 women die annually due to the misdiagnosed or un-diagnosed cervical cancer in the developing nations.

-Lacking of information about the cervical cancer, dearth of awareness programs and irregular medical checkups are the root cause of the increased mortality of the cervical cancer especially in developing countries.
+Lacking information about cervical cancer, the dearth of awareness programs and irregular medical checkups are the root cause of the increased mortality of cervical cancer, especially in developing countries.

 Table of Content